Lincoln Town Car: 1959–1960

-One of the rarest vehicles ever produced by Ford Motor Company, 214 Town Cars and 83 Limousines were produced from 1959 until 1960; all were painted black.
+Production of the Town Car and Limousine was limited by Ford to two vehicles daily, leading the models to become among the rarest vehicles ever built by Ford Motor Company.
+In total, 214 Town Cars and 83 Limousines were built during 1959 and 1960.

-1970-1979
+1970–1979

-For 1970, the Town Car name returned as a trim package option, including leather seating surfaces and deeper cut-pile carpeting.
-For 1971, a limited-edition (1500 produced) Golden Anniversary Continental Town Car commemorated the fiftieth anniversary of Lincoln.
-For 1972, the Town Car was introduced as a sub-model of the Lincoln Continental model line.
-On nearly all examples, a vinyl top covered the rear half of the roof, with a full-length configuration optional.
-A raised molding over the roof incorporated coach lamps on the B-pillars.
-For 1973, Lincoln introduced a two-door variant of the Continental Town Car, named the Town Coupe.
-As with the Town Car, the Town Coupe was offered with a standard vinyl roof.
+For 1970, Lincoln revived the Town Car name, reintroducing it as a trim package option for the Lincoln Continental, featuring leather seating surfaces and deeper cut-pile carpeting.
+For 1971, the brand commemorated its fiftieth anniversary by marketing a limited-edition Golden Anniversary Lincoln Continental Town Car; 1500 were produced.

-As part of the 1975 redesign of the Lincoln roofline, the Town Car adopted the oval opera windows of the Mark IV coupe, with the Town Coupe given a large rectangular opera window.
+For 1972, the Town Car name returned permanently, becoming a flagship sub-model of the Continental line.
+Taking from its name heritage, nearly all examples of the Continental Town Car were specified with a vinyl top that covered the rear half of the roof (a full-length top was optional); to incorporate coach lamps on the B-pillars, a raised molding was included, also marking the transition between the metal and vinyl roof.
+A two-door variant of the Town Car, named the Town Coupe, was introduced for 1973, featuring nearly the same roof design.
+When Lincoln redesigned the roofline of the Continental for 1975, the Town Car was fitted with the oval opera windows from the Mark IV coupe; the Town Coupe received a large rectangular opera window.

 The Continental Town Car proved to be a success for the division, becoming the most popular Lincoln vehicle of the 1970s (as the Mark IV and Mark V were not technically branded as Lincolns).